Australian immigration camp on Papua New Guinea loses power | New Country 923

-SYDNEY (AP) — The 606 men refusing to leave an Australian immigration camp in Papua New Guinea were without power and many of their toilets on Wednesday morning after a nervous first night following the facility’s closure.
+SYDNEY (AP) — The 606 men refusing to leave an Australian immigration camp in Papua New Guinea were without power and many of their toilets on Wednesday as reports emerged saying one of them had resorted to harming himself while others needed urgent medical treatment.

 The camp inside a Manus Island navy base was declared closed Tuesday afternoon based on the Papua New Guinea Supreme Court’s ruling last year that Australia’s policy of detaining asylum seekers there was illegal and unconstitutional.
-But the men who’ve stayed at the camp on Lombrun Navy Base fear for their safety in the alternative shelters available because of threats from locals.
+But the men who have stayed at the camp on Lombrun Navy Base fear for their safety in the alternative shelters available in the nearby town of Lorengau because of threats from locals.

 The Sydney-based Refugee Action Coalition said the removal of electricity generators Wednesday morning left the camp without power, including toilets that operate on electrical pumps.
 They still have tap water, though the coalition says it isn’t drinkable.

-An Iranian man living there, Behrouz Boochani, tweeted: “They took generators this morning.
-There is not power in whole centre.
-The toilets do not work.
-All refugees woke up again in fear.”
+In another tweet, Boochani said: “Some refugees are very sick.
+They need urgent medical treatment.
+They have been physically sick for a long time.
+There is no support for them.”
+He added later that “a Rohingya refugee with epilepsy is sick now.”

+Boochani also tweeted that Papua New Guinea immigration officials had sent a bus to the center Wednesday morning to take refugees to their alternative accommodation in Lorengau, but that “the refugees are still refusing to go.
+Immigration is saying (it’s) your choice”.

-The coalition has applied to the court for an injunction stopping the closure of the camp.
+The Refugee Action Coalition has applied to the Supreme Court for an injunction stopping the closure of the camp.
 Coalition spokesman Ian Rintoul said the first night without security staff guarding the residents had at least passed peacefully.

-“The men are sitting tight for the moment,” Rintoul told The Associated Press.
+“The men are sitting tight for the moment,” Rintoul said.
 “The situation isn’t great, but at least there were no attacks during the night.”

 Rintoul said some locals brought food and drinking water to the perimeter fence, some selling it to the men, others donating it.

-Papua New Guinea officials have said the facility would be returned to defense forces on Wednesday and anyone remaining would be considered to be trespassing on a military base.
+Papua New Guinea officials had said the facility would be returned to defense forces on Wednesday and that anyone remaining would be considered to be trespassing on a military base.
+However, that failed to happen on Wednesday, as a standoff continued.

+Australia’s acting prime minister, Julie Bishop, standing in for Malcolm Turnbull during his visit to Israel, said it made “no sense” for detainees to remain at the center, but she could not guarantee their safety if they left the camp.

+“The Papua New Guinea government is a sovereign government and is responsible for law and order and security on their islands in their nation,” Bishop told ABC radio.

 For four years, Australia has paid Papua New Guinea, its nearest neighbor, and the tiny Pacific island nation of Nauru to house asylum seekers who attempt to reach the Australian coast by boat.
 They are Rohingya Muslims from Myanmar, Afghans, Iranians, Sri Lankans and other nationalities.